mpemberton5/Web-UI-for-Serviio/README.txt

 My goal is to keep the development of Web UI active and to continue to improve the application.

 TODO:
-- alter how error messages display
+- better error management
 - maybe some controls (start/stop) of the status refreshes
-- add growl for notifications - maybe for saving? unsure
+- add growl for notifications
-- check at startup if new version of WebUI exists
-- check at startup if new version of Serviio exists - display growl
+- better notification of when new version of Web UI and Serviio exist

 CHANGELOG:
 - 1.0 - 3/1/2012 - Release of new version